-Vulnerable populations include individuals who may be vulnerable to coercion or undue influence to participate in research projects.
+Vulnerable populations include individuals who may be vulnerable to coercion or undue influence to participate in research projects, or who may be at greater risk when participating in research.
 They may also include research populations, or be associated with populations, that are simply unable or have limited capacity to provide consent.
-Thus, Federal Regulations require additional protections for special participant populations, such as: (1) pregnant women (2) prisoners (3) children (4) physically or mentally impaired persons (5) economically or educationally disadvantaged persons (6) other potentially vulnerable groups, and (7) activities involving fetuses and human in vitro fertilization.
+Thus, federal regulations require additional protections for special participant populations, such as: (1) children, (2) prisoners, (3) pregnant women, (4) activities involving fetuses and human in vitro fertilization, (5) persons with cognitive impairment, (6) economically or educationally disadvantaged persons, and (7) other potentially vulnerable groups.

 It is important to note that, in some cases, state and local laws will also be relevant in these considerations.

 According to 45 CFR 46.303(c), a prisoner is defined as any individual involuntarily confined or detained in a penal institution.
 This term is intended to encompass individuals sentenced to such an institution under a criminal or civil statute, individuals detained in other facilities by virtue of statutes or commitment procedures which provide alternatives to criminal prosecution or incarceration in a penal institution, and individuals detained pending arraignment, trial, or sentencing.
 It is important to note that this category of special protections also includes situations where a research participant may become a prisoner after the research has commenced.